 (First posted on March 1, 2026.)

 This Lexicon entry provides an introduction to the distinction between semantics and pragmatics–ideas that play a fundamental role in theoretical linguistics and the philosophy of language.
-Although the terminology is unfamiliar to many lawyers, the basic idea behind the distinction is fundamentally importan to theories about the interpretation and construction of legal texts.
+Although the terminology is unfamiliar to many lawyers, the basic idea behind the distinction is fundamentally important to theories about the interpretation and construction of legal texts.
 “Semantics” deals with the meaning of words and phrases as well as the role that syntax (grammar) and punctuation play in communication.
 “Pragmatics” deals with the role of intention and context.
 Lawyers sometimes express this distinction using other words.
 The lawyer’s idea of literal meaning is related to semantics, whereas the notion of contextual meaning is connected to pragmatics.

 Before going further, it is important to note that the word “pragmatism” may have associations in legal theory that are only remotely connected to the notion of “pragmatics” in theoretical linguistics.
 “Pragmatism” is associated with the consequentialist approach to normative legal theory developed by the great judge and scholar, Richard Posner.
 But a pragmatic approach to the interpretation and construction of legal texts is not the same thing as the “pragmatics,” which focuses on the role of intention and context in the production of legal meaning.